MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab02_Creating_Queues.md

 ---
 lab:
   title: 'Lab: Creating queues'
-  module: 'Module 1: Case Management'
+  module: 'Module 1: Manage cases, workloads, and service commitments in Dynamics 365 Customer Service'
-  description: You are a customer service manager at City Power & Light.
-You need to create queues for the customer service representatives to use for processing cases.
-In this lab, you will create a create multiple queues and add cases to activities to queues.
+  description: You are a customer service manager at Contoso Coffee.
+You need to create queues that service representatives can use to process cases.
+In this lab, you create public and private queues, add cases to queues, and work with queue items.
 This exercise should take approximately 20 minutes to complete.
   duration: 20 minutes
   level: 100
   islab: true